ktutnik/ktutnik.github.io/_posts/2016-8-10-how-aop-make-my-life-easier.md

 Thats it!

-With AOP all codding style remain the same, thats make all team happy, with a bonus in performance which make my Boss happy! :)
+Like you see with AOP all codding style remain the same without need to understand about caching and all its setups, thats really make all team happy, with a bonus in performance which make my Boss happy! :)